-If you’re thinking about studying a new course in aged care or early childhood education and care, you might have some questions on your mind.
-These might be specific questions like how long will my course take? or more abstract questions like will I be able to do it?
+If you’re thinking about studying a new course in early childhood education and care, you might have some questions on your mind.

-Being informed can make you feel a lot more confident, and we’re here to make sure you have all the information you need.
-Below, we’ll take you through some commonly asked questions about studying aged care and early childhood.
+Being informed can make you feel a lot more confident.
+Below, we’ll take you through some commonly asked questions about studying early childhood education with us.

-Chances are that if you’re reading this, you’ve already got list of reasons why you want to study aged care or early childhood education.
-On the other hand, you might be unsure whether it’s the right choice for you.
+Chances are that if you’re reading this, you’ve already got list of reasons why you want to study early childhood education.

 Early childhood education has its challenges, but encouraging young children to grow and thrive can be incredibly fulfilling – and with plenty of career opportunities and an increasing demand for passionate educators, now is a great time to start your own journey.